-A Multidisciplinary Approach to Autism
+Our Multidisciplinary Approach to Autism

-At Opya, our ABA therapists work with children to identify their strengths and weaknesses so that we can tailor the therapy to meet their individual needs.
-We also work closely with families to ensure that they are able to continue the progress made in therapy between visits.
+At Opya, our highly trained aba therapists work with you and your child to identify their strengths and mitigate their weaknesses.
+Our therapy solutions allow our team to tailor an autism therapy solution to meet individual needs.
+We also work closely with families to ensure that they can continue the progress made in therapy between our visits.

 At Opya, our occupational therapists work with children diagnosed with autism to develop the skills they need for daily living, such as dressing, eating, and bathing.

 - It can help children diagnosed with autism develop the skills they need for daily living.